ShirlyK/android-calendar/README.md

 # android-calendar

-Android application with custom calendar. <br />
-This is a demo app for a custom calendar view using Android
+This is a custom calendar view for Android that is written in JAVA and build from Android components like:
-* ViewPager
-* GridLayout
+ViewPager, GridLayout

 ![ScreenShot](https://raw.github.com/ShirlyK/android-calendar/master/app_screenshot.jpeg)